Voharika Tissa

-Voharika Tissa (a.k.a.
-Vira Tissa or Voharikathissa) was King of Anuradhapura in the 3rd century, whose reign lasted from 215 to 237.
+Voharika Tissa, also known as Vira Tissa, or Tissa the Lawgiver was a ruler of Anuradhapura in the 3rd century, whose reign lasted from 209 to 231 AD.
 He succeeded his father Siri Naga I as King of Anuradhapura and was succeeded by his brother Abhaya Naga.

 He made a number of political reforms during his reign and is regarded as a ruler who established and promoted non-violence in the Anuradhapura kingdom.
 Voharika Tissa also made several attempts to suppress the spreading of the Vaitulya doctrine, a form of Mahayana Buddhism, which arrived at Sri Lanka during his time and spread among the bhikkus of Abhayagiri Vihara.